turboblack/HamsterCMS/README.md

 **The new script works under PHP 8.
 NEW THEMES AVAILABLE!
-there is a button to log out of the session the buttons have become more beautiful and more convenient to use multi-templates and working with templates from the admin panel You can assign your own template to each page adapting templates from the previous version is very simple**
+There is a button to log out of the session.
+The buttons have become more beautiful and more convenient to use multi-templates and working with templates from the admin panel.
+You can assign your own template to each page.
+Adapting templates from the previous version is very simple**

 What is all this for?